 The Manager has in place an Investor Relations & Communications department which facilitates effective communication with Unitholders, analysts, fund managers and the media.

-The Board has established the CDC which assists the Board in the discharge of its function to meet the legal and regulatory obligations arising under the laws and regulations of Singapore relating to and to conform to best practices in the corporate disclosure and compliance process.
-The views and approvals of the CDC were sought throughout the year via emails on various announcements and news releases issued.
+The Board has established the CDC which assists the Board in the discharge of its function to meet the obligations arising under the laws and regulations of Singapore relating to and to conform to best practices in the corporate disclosure and compliance process.
+The views and approval of the CDC were sought throughout the year through emails on various announcements and news releases.

 CCT is a constituent of a few major indices including the MSCI Global Standard Indices, FTSE4Good Index Series, and the European Public Real Estate Association (EPRA)/ National Association of Real Estate Investment Trust (NAREIT) Global Real Estate Index, as well as other indices which are widely tracked and referred to by international fund managers as performance benchmarks in the selection and monitoring of investments.

 CCT’s distribution policy is to distribute at least 90.0% of its taxable income (other than gains from the sale of real estate properties by CCT which are determined to be trading gains), with the actual level of distribution to be determined at the Manager’s discretion.